gm1896/Udemy-React-Course/README.md

 # Udemy-React-Course
-This repository contains all the files from the Udemy React Course
+This repository contains all the code files from the Udemy React Course